Are you planning to take the SAT in the future? Here are some tips to help you prepare:

 6. Practice, Practice, Practice!

 - Students should make SAT practice a regular part of their day.
-There are at least four years of math concepts to be reviewed (Algebra, Geometry, and Statistics); reading strategies to learn and practice, and frequently occurring vocabulary words to study.
-In addition, most students will benefit from taking practice tests, including practice writing prompts, and reviewing the results with someone who can explain their mistakes to them.
+There are at least four years of math concepts to be reviewed (since the SAT also covers calculation concepts taught in middle school); reading strategies to learn and practice, and grammar concepts to review.
+In addition, most students will benefit from taking practice tests and reviewing the results with someone who can explain their mistakes to them.

 -Nina Parrish, M.Ed.